Helen-Chukwukelu/Database-migration/README.md

 - Once open, select conf and and open flyway.conf file

-- in this file, it shows some flyway options and some other deafult config file
+- In this file, it shows some flyway options and some other deafult config file

-- delete all and replace with the flyway file copied from github
+- Delete all and replace with the flyway file as seen above

 - Edit the file to connect to your RDS database

-- go your RDS, select your database instance and on the configuration section, click on configuration
+- Go your RDS, select your database instance and on the configuration section, click on configuration

-- copy out your database name
+- Copy out your database name

 - Go back to vs code where you pasted the configuration file

--  In the file line, add the name...example
+- In the first line, add the name...example in the line below myappDB is my database name
--

 **flyway.url=jdbc:mysql://localhost:3306/myappDB**

 - Give the username of your database in the second line

-- Type the DB password you saved in 3rd line
+- Type in the DB password you saved earlier in 3rd line

 - Save it